mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<figcaption>If you add just the right amount of white to a color it will allow you to lighten anything you paint over.
 This is how I <strong>pull a face</strong> out of the background.</figcaption>
 </figure>

 Of course you could just use the eraser tool to remove the background, but it will produce a harsher edge --- which I like to avoid.
-Used in this way, the brush has greater control over the amount of background it removes.
+Used as a lightener, the brush gives greater control over the amount of background you remove.

 ### Building the Face with Glazes